-Notes 2022 (\$) 2021 (\$)
+Notes 2023 (\$) 2022 (\$)

 Financial Asset Revaluation Reserve

-Balance at Beginning of the Financial Year 274,720 (11,268)
+Balance at Beginning of the Financial Year (335,212) 274,720

-Investment Revaluations - at Fair Value (1g) (609,932) 285,988
+Investment Revaluations - at Fair Value (1g) (609,932)

-Total Reserves (335,212) 274,720
+Total Reserves (335,212) (335,212)

 This reserve is used to recognise increments and decrements in the fair value of financial assets at fair value through other comprehensive income.
+In the current reporting period, the entity has changed its accounting policy and now recognises fair value movements on investments through the profit and loss, as such the accumulated unrealised losses have been transferred out of the reserve to the Income Statement.